 12.1 The Purchaser shall take possession of the unit within fifteen (15) days of the Promoter giving written notice to the Purchaser intimating that the said Unit is ready for use and occupation provided however that the Purchaser has observed and complied with the terms of this Agreement and paid the said consideration amount being paid in full or/in consonance with Clause no. 3 mentioned elsewhere in the present Agreement, and other dues and deposits as mentioned herein.

-12.2 Provided that if within a period of 5sSixty5from the date of possession, the Purchaser brings to the notice of the Promoter any material defect in the said Unit or building in which the unit is situated or the material used thereon or any unauthorized change in the construction of the said building, then wherever possible such defects or unauthorized changes shall be rectified by the Promoter at its own cost.
+12.2 Provided that if within a period of 5 years (Sixty Months) from the date of possession, the Purchaser brings to the notice of the Promoter any material defect in the said Unit or building in which the unit is situated or the material used thereon or any unauthorized change in the construction of the said building, then wherever possible such defects or unauthorized changes shall be rectified by the Promoter at its own cost.
 The word ‘defect’ shall mean only defects in RCC work and/or manufacturing defects caused on account of willful neglect of the Promoter themselves and shall not include defects caused by normal wear and tear, negligent use of the premises by the Purchaser, abnormal temperature fluctuations, heavy rains and weather conditions etc.

 12.3 It is further made clear that the Purchaser shall not carry out any alterations in the said or the amenities / fittings provided therein, pipes, water supply connections, tiling, bathroom renovations which may result in seepage of water and the defect liability of the Promoter shall automatically cease and become void if any such work is carried out by the Purchaser.